10 of the most popular serial killer true crime documentaries currently on Netflix UK

-Gripping, disturbing and often fascinating, Netflix’s choice of true crime documentaries which centre on some of the world’s most evil criminals is perhaps unparalleled.
+Gripping, disturbing and often fascinating, Netflix’s choice of true crime documentaries which focus on the world’s most evil criminals is perhaps unparalleled.
+From Bundy to Dahmer to Ramirez – Netflix has a load of true crime documentary to suit the needs of all true crime fans.

 Be it morbid curiosity or a desire to find out more details about the crimes committed, the popularity of serial killer documentaries have risen immensely – and there’s no better place than Netflix for an abundance of choice.